 It tastes best when enjoyed immediately.
 However, if you have leftovers, keep it refrigerated and consume them within 48 hours

 If you’ve tried this Recipe then don’t forget to rate the recipe!
 You can also follow me on Facebook, Instagram to see what’s latest in my kitchen and on YouTube to watch my latest videos.

 This post has been updated from the recipe archives, first published in 2015.

 - 1 tablespoon oil 10 ml, I used avocado oil

 - 1 small red onion 60 grams, chopped

-- 2 medium potatoes around 500 grams, cut into small pieces, around 1/2 inch
+- 2 to 3 medium potatoes around 500 grams, cut into small pieces, around 1/2 inch

 - 1/4 teaspoon turmeric powder

 - 1/2 – 3/4 teaspoon salt adjust to taste

 - 10 oz spinach finely chopped, around 3 to 4 cups finely chopped spinach